 Provide a Focus for Instructional Planning

-Be clear and concise bearing in mind that less is more as long as you are within the topic under question.
-You also need to decide on the materials you will be using for instruction.
-These can be a board, document or other forms of media as outlined above.
-If the lesson will be involving a process, plan in advance of how you are going to demonstrate it to them.
-When in class, take your time and emphasize that the students need to be attentive and keen since they will able to understand and absorb what you taught.
+Be clear and concise, bearing in mind that less is more as long as you are within the topic under question.
+You also need to decide on the materials you will use for instruction.
+These can be aboard, documents, or other forms of media, as outlined above.
+If the lesson involves a process, plan how you will demonstrate it to them.
+When in class, take your time and emphasize that the students need to be attentive and keen.
+This way, they will understand and absorb what you taught.

 Wrap Up the Lesson